iChrOniiK/Config-i3wm/README.md

 # If you have a default config of i3
 cd .config/i3 and replace file into this directory.

+Press Win + Shift + R for reload your interface.

 # For Polypar
 Saver your config.
 Put file into this directory.